 Weeik thoughts to make us strong…Week of New Year 2025

-Boxing Day Sunset ‘24, Stoke Bank; The end of the sort of day when you might think (however long you had lived), that you had lived just to experience that very day.
+Boxing Day Sunset ‘24, Stoke Bank; The end of the sort of day when you might think (however long you had lived), that you had lived just to experience that very day, but one thing I recall is her explaining that in her native language there was a word that meant specifically and only - the force that makes the mushroom rise above the ground in a single night,

 5.1.25.
 I worked for 4 decades and more for The National ‘Health’ Service, who’s great treasure is the people who work and not always necessarily what they do.